NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   their owner, but might need to be able to see.

   Why retired: Now included in default Foundry.
+- [PnP - Pointer and Pings](https://foundryvtt.com/packages/pointer/) - Adds pointer/mouse follow functionality, plus a ping option as well.

+  Why retired: [Pings](https://foundryvtt.com/packages/pings/) was much easier to use and fit our use-case better.
 - [Scenery](https://foundryvtt.com/packages/scenery/) - Allows for different variations in backgrounds for scenes.

   Why retired: I never really used the extra variations.
 If I have a different variation, I just make a new scene for it.
 However, it could be useful in certain